 For indicators, the type of indicator dictates the shape options in the band logic and its adjustment (in this case arrow rotation).

 For colors, the bands are defined by different color choices.
 The colors are initially driven by the underlying report theme.
 However, users can click on the color pickers and define their preferred colors for each discrete band.

 Optional Min and Max

-The Minimum and Maximum vales in fixed bands are technically optional since the graphic engines will apply the formatting to any numbers below the minimum and any numbers above the maximum, regardless of the trim point values supplied.
+The Minimum and Maximum values in fixed bands are technically optional since the graphic engines will apply the formatting to any numbers below the minimum and any numbers above the maximum, regardless of the trim point values supplied.
 However, when drawing gauges, the use of these 2 values are required to determine the start and end of the graphical scales added to the gauge visualizations.